 This is a very stiff fin, and would be good for any surfer who wants to really push their twin super hard.
 With a more upright, raked template and fiberglass construction this is a solid twin for someone who wants the feel of glassed on twin fins.
 Which would hold no matter no matter how much you pushed them.

 Futures AMK Keel

 This would be a smart pick for anyone looking to ride a keel fin in bigger surf.
 These fins have a lot of hold to them but also allow you to surf more vertically than a classic style keel.
 If you like surfing keels but want something more high performance, this is a good one.

 Captain Fin Especial

 Finally, the Especial is another set I’ve always liked as they remind me of the glass-on fins of the 70’s and 80’s.
 Like the MR set they come with a stabilizer fin which you can put in to help push the boundaries of your twin by giving you more hold when the waves get bigger.
 You’d be surprised how many different types of boards these fins will work in.
 Plus they look cool.

-To check out our entire selection of Twin fins click here and if you have any questions about these fins or fins in general, feel free to email us at support@cleanline surf.com or give us a call at 1-888-546-6176.
+Nowadays there are a lot of cool twin fins out there, and more coming out all the time.
+If you have any questions about these fins or fins in general, feel free to email us at support@cleanline surf.com or give us a call at 1-888-546-6176.